Centre of Water Excellence for Youth

 PROGRAM GOALS

-This program has three complementary goals:
+This program has four complementary goals:

-- to develop youth engagement in the protection, restoration and health of watersheds.
+- To develop youth engagement in the protection, restoration and health of watersheds.

-- to help build community climate resilience through water stewardship.
+- To help build community climate resilience through water stewardship.

-- to support the green/blue economy by facilitating and documenting career and employment pathways.
+- To support the green/blue economy by facilitating and documenting career and employment pathways.

 CURRENT PROGRAM ACTIVITIES